lucas-rombaldi/juros-app/README.md

 - Add more automated unit tests.
 - Add some integration tests between the API's.
 - Integrate repository URL search with the GitHub API.
+- Configure CD workflow and make improvements in CI workflow to ensure code quality.

 ## Get Started!